 Geely has made quite a statement in the local market already.
 In less than a year, the Chinese automaker immediately dominated the sales charts with its 1,000th Coolray release, as the best-seller made a total of 263 units sold last July.
 The warm acceptance of the Geely brand, therefore, empowered its one year anniversary here in the Philippines.
 From having only two crossovers in its local lineup, the compact Azkarra, and the aforementioned Coolray, Geely Philippines finally releases a larger option that should entice larger Filipino families given its flexible 7-seat layout, introducing the Geely Okavango.

-Going over the side, this seven-seat crossover boasts such well-planted lines which exhibits a formation that’s both sleek and muscular.
+Going over the side, this seven-seater boasts of such well-planted lines which exhibits a formation that’s both sleek and muscular.
 The consistency of the plastic cladding continuous along the side.
 Notably, there’s also an application of chrome on the side, including on the window seals, on the handles, and below each door.
 Its side repeaters, on the other hand, are situated on the side mirrors, while the roof rails are made exclusive on the range-topping urban.
 Lastly, the Okavango could either come with the following wheel options, specifically 17-inches with 215/60 tires for the Comfort trim and 18-inches with 225/55 for the Urban.

 Going over the rear, it also gets an all-LED lighting setup that is then accentuated by a centerpiece chrome wherein the lettering of the Geely brand is embossed.
 Likewise, the application of plastic cladding was continued, along with the reinforcement of a silver garnish material that’s synonymous with the frontend as well.